Young America Insurance $1.95M Class Action Settlement

 The $1,950,000 settlement fund will include:

-• Settlement administration costs: Deducted from the fund (exact amount not specified)
+• Settlement administration costs: Amount not specified

 • Attorneys' fees: Up to $649,935 plus 7.625% state gross receipts tax